annasophie-thein/datasci_223_final/README.md

 - **Model Complexity**: A relatively simple CNN architecture was chosen to balance between accuracy and computational efficiency.
 This might limit the model's ability to capture highly intricate patterns within the OCT images.

 #### Example Output
 The final scripts perform disease classification on a test image, displaying the predicted disease class overlaid on the original OCT image.
-The output is a visual confirmation of the model's prediction capability.

 #### Next steps
-Due to limited time, we performed very limited testing and optimization of the model.
-Next steps would include a thorough testing phase, obtaining an accuary table and confusion matrix, and testing the model on other datasets.
+Due to limited time, we performed minimal testing and optimization of the model.
+Next steps would include thorough testing and optimization, obtaining an accuary table and confusion matrix, and testing the model on other datasets.

 #### Citations
 Data, code, and conceptual frameworks are based on existing works in ocular disease classification from OCT images.